GimelStudio/Gimel-Studio/README.md

 We're currently planning the next step of Gimel Studio to make it a truly *usable* and *serious* image editor.
 This is an exciting step for development which allows us to consider introducing concepts like a layer *and* nodes workflow and vector support. 👍

-The next generation of Gimel Studio is happening at https://github.com/GimelStudio/GimelStudio. **No matter your skill-level, you are welcome to join in planning and development!**
+The next generation of Gimel Studio, the 0.6.x series, is happening at https://github.com/GimelStudio/GimelStudio. **No matter your skill-level, you are welcome to join in planning and development!**

 See [here](https://github.com/Correct-Syntax/Gimel-Studio/issues/33) for details on this decision.
 Feel free to contact us with any questions or comments!

+# What will happen to this repository?

+This repository will **continue to be supported until the end of the 0.5.x series**.
+After that, it will likely become archived and new development will be focused on the 0.6.x series in the [new repository](https://github.com/GimelStudio/GimelStudio).

 # WIP MacOs Support